bierza/GettingandCleaningDataCourseProject/README.md

 ###Recommendation
 **This is only recommendation** for running function faster (without downloading zip data file and package data.table)
 - Set working directory to place where you download and unzip data for the project (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-- In the working directory you can find those files and folders:
+- In the working directory you can find those files and folders: features.txt, activity_labels.txt, test and train.
--- test
 - Install package data.table.

 ###Example how to use script